-At Houghton House we are able to help loved ones to plan a properly conducted direct intervention involving cooperation between the family or friends and one of our expert counsellors.
+At Houghton House, we are able to help loved ones to plan a properly conducted direct intervention involving cooperation between the family or friends and one of our expert counsellors.
 It is often as a result of this action that the addicted person can finally receive the help they know they need.

-An intervention is an orchestrated attempt by one or many people – usually family and friends – to get someone to seek professional help with an addiction.
+Is an orchestrated attempt by one or many people – usually family and friends – to get someone to seek professional help with an addiction.

 Confronting an addict with a suggestion of rehabilitation is usually an emotionally charged and difficult situation for concerned loved ones but the best approach is often the most direct.